-The purpose of this guideline is to define policies and procedures that will ensure compliance with the Commonwealth of Massachusetts Board of Fire Prevention Regulations, 527 CMR and the Commonwealth of Massachusetts State Building Code, 7th Edition, 780 CMR, codes and local city regulations as they apply to ensure fire and life safety for events that occur inside a Tufts University building attended by three hundred (300) or more persons.
+The purpose of this guideline is to define policies and procedures that will ensure compliance with the Commonwealth of Massachusetts Board of Fire Prevention Regulations, 527 CMR and the Commonwealth of Massachusetts State Building Code, 7th Edition, 780 CMR, codes and local city regulations as they apply to ensure fire and life safety for events that occur inside a Tufts University building attended by two hundred fifty (250) or more persons.
 This guideline does not apply to academic classes.

-Whenever three hundred (300) or more persons attend an event inside a Tufts University property that is being used as a venue other than what it is primarily intended (ie: Gantcher Center; Cousens Cage, Campus Center) the individual sponsor, or a representative of the sponsoring organization, must review this guideline prior to the event and assure compliance with the specified guidelines before, during, and after the event.
+Whenever two hundred fifty (250) or more persons attend an event inside a Tufts University property that is being used as a venue other than what it is primarily intended (ie: Gantcher Center; Cousens Cage, Campus Center) the individual sponsor, or a representative of the sponsoring organization, must review this guideline prior to the event and assure compliance with the specified guidelines before, during, and after the event.